 OSHA recognizes several levels of HAZWOPER training, each with specific topics and minimum training time.
 The levels of training are based on the work performed by the employee and the degree of hazard.
 But the initial training consists of a 24-hour or a 40-hour course.
 In addition, an eight-hour refresher course is required every year.

-The difference between training levels depends on the situation.
+Before deciding on a training course, it’s important to know that the difference between training levels depends on the situation.
 For example:

 - managers and supervisors need an additional eight hours of training on top of the same level of training as those they supervise;